WanXcodinG/tiktok-bot1/README.md

 ?
 What do you want to do? 🎬 Process videos now (Interactive) ?
 How do you want to get videos? 🔗 Provide direct URLs ?
 Enter video URLs: https://youtube.com/watch?v=abc123 ?
 What category best describes these videos?
-Tech Shorts
+Tech/Gaming

 🌐 Multi-Platform Video Fetcher Started
 ✅ Detected 📺 YouTube: https://youtube.com/watch?v=abc123